rominalodolo/SpringInAction6/README.md

 ## Configuration

-> Fine-turing configuration
+> *Fine-tuning configuration*
 > - Bean wiring: Configuration that declares application components to be created as beans in the Spring application context and how they should be injected into each other
-> - Property injection:Configuration that sets values on beans in the Spring application context
+> - Property injection: Configuration that sets values on beans in the Spring application context